rafaelfgs/pcl_rgb_mina_veloso/README.md

 ### *rviz_node*

-Finally, for visualization of the whole process, this node open RViz with a correct configuration for topics and view.
+Finally, for visualization of the whole process, this node opens RViz with a correct configuration for topics and view.

 ## Building